Tahitian language: Typography

 Today, macronized vowels and eta are also available on mobile devices, either by default or after installing an application to input vowels with macron as well as the eta.

+Tahitian is one of the few Austronesian languages – along with standard Samoan and Volow – that do not have a phoneme /k/ and do not use the letter K.

 Grammar

 In its morphology, Tahitian relies on the use of "helper words" (such as prepositions, articles, and particles) to encode grammatical relationships, rather than on inflection, as would be typical of European languages.
 It is a very analytic language, except when it comes to the personal pronouns, which have separate forms for singular, plural and dual numbers.

 Personal pronouns

 Like many Austronesian languages, Tahitian has separate words for inclusive and exclusive we, and distinguishes singular, dual, and plural.